-Detailed figures are provided in the Report under 'Creating and sharing value'. see also: Tables 2.1.
-2.2 and 2.3.
+Detailed figures are provided in the Report under 'Creating and sharing value', see also: Tables 2.1, 2.2 and 2.3.

-- 1. The economic value created and distributed to key stakeholders has been calculated using the United Nations - UNCTAD "Guidance on Core indicators for entity reporting on the contribution towards the attainment of the Sustainable Development Goals" (2019 edition). - 2.
-Gross Value added.
+The economic value created and distributed to key stakeholders has been calculated using the United Nations - UNCTAD "Guidance on Core indicators for entity reporting on the contribution towards the attainment of the Sustainable Development Goals" (2019 edition).

+2. Gross Value added.
 Revenue minus costs of bought-in materials, goods, and services (called also: Value Added, according to the UNCTAD Guidance, 2019).
-TITAN's approach is based on the verified and disclosed Financial Statements for the same reporting period, acc. to the IFRS. - 3.
-Net value added.
+TITAN's approach is based on the verified and disclosed Financial Statements for the same reporting period, acc. to the IFRS.

+3. Net value added.
 Revenue minus costs of bought-in materials, goods and services and minus depreciation on tangible assets (UNCTAD Guidance, 2019).
-TITAN's approach is based on the verified and disclosed Financial Statements for the same reporting period, acc. to the IFRS. - 4a.
+TITAN's approach is based on the verified and disclosed Financial Statements for the same reporting period, acc. to the IFRS.

+4a.
 Total spend on Suppliers, local and international, for goods and services.
-According to TITAN Standards and the application of the IFRS, see Financial Statements - 4b.% local spend of TITAN.
+According to TITAN Standards and the application of the IFRS, see Financial Statements.

+4b.% local spend of TITAN.
 The ratio of spend to local suppliers over the spend to all suppliers, as a percentage.
 Costs of local procurement are a general indicator of the extent of an entity's linkages with the local economy (UNCTAD Guidance, 2019).
-TITAN uses a bottom-up approach of raising awareness, guiding, and supporting the local BUs, in the direction of gathering from the respective data sources all such information, and consolidating on Group level.
+TITAN uses a bottom-up approach of raising awareness, guiding, and supporting the local BUs, in the direction of gathering - from the respective data sources - all such information, and consolidating on Group level.
 'Local' are those suppliers which provide goods or services to TITAN and have company tax registration inside the country of interest, same as the country of TITAN BUs' location and tax registration.
-For cases of countries with governmental structure characterized as 'Federation-of-states' in specific applies today to USA where different states have 'local' governments and vast geographical extent - the term 'local' refers to those suppliers with company tax registration in the same state with the tax registration of the BU or location of operations.
+For cases of countries with governmental structure characterized as 'Federation-of-states' - in specific applies today to USA where different states have 'local' governments and vast geographical extent - the term 'local' refers to those suppliers with company tax registration in the same state with the tax registration of the BU or location of operations.
 TITAN discloses the respective figure in Table 2.3 of the ESG Performance Statements.

-- 5. Taxes to national and local authorities.
-According to TITAN Standards and the application of the IFRS, see Financial Statements. - 6.
-Payments in cash, to shareholders and minorities.
+5. Taxes to national and local authorities.
 According to TITAN Standards and the application of the IFRS, see Financial Statements.